Other stories filed under Award-winners

 Hate is not easy.
 Deciding how to cover WBC was among the most challenging moments we’ve experienced at the Boiling Point.
 It was challenging to listen and truly consider each other’s views when the options were so few — to cover or not to cover, yes or no. We learned that were not immune to the divisiveness caused by hate, as we struggled to act as a unified board.

 But we also learned that hate increases our obligation to hear one another and act together.
 The goal of hate groups is not only to make noise, but to sow division.
 At Beth Jacob, on the march back to Shalhevet, and in the basement office of the BP Editorial Board, we can report to you that this time at least, hate did not win.

-This story is a finalist for in the 2017 Story of the Year competition of the National Scholastic Press Association, in the category of Editorial/Opinion Writing.
+This story won Fifth Place in the 2017 Story of the Year competition of the National Scholastic Press Association, in the category of Editorial/Opinion Writing.